The Long Road: From Home to Senior Living

 • Schedule Breaks: Moving can be exhausting, so plan for short breaks to rest and hydrate.

-• Meal Arrangements: Make sure they have access to food and drinks, especially if the move spans mealtime.
+• Meal Arrangements: Ensure they can access food and drinks, especially if the move spans mealtime.

 Stay Flexible